Xetibo/ReSet-Doc/sections/distribution.typ

 amount of options for developers.
 ReSet uses this to create modules for users to configure ReSet directly via Nix instead of changing configuration files.

-In @reset-nix-module the nix options for the ReSet module are visualized.
+In @reset-nix-module the Nix options for the ReSet module are visualized.

 #let code = "
 # omitted setup